 No matter if your home is running on grid power or the sun’s energy, your solar inverter can seamlessly switch between power sources to keep the lights on and systems running throughout your property.

-Converting DC Electricity into AC Electricity
+Converting DC electricity into AC electricity

-If you would like to get technical, stay with us for a second, otherwise feel free to jump ahead to the next section.
 For those who want to know precisely how solar inverters work, here are the key principles to understand.

-- Direct current electricity involves the flow of energy in a single direction.
+• Direct current electricity involves the flow of energy in a single direction.
 Conversely, alternating current electricity can change (or alternate) direction.

-- When the sun’s rays hit photovoltaic (PV) panels, they trigger a one-directional movement of electrons into solar cells, generating DC electricity.
+• When the sun’s rays hit photovoltaic (PV) panels, they trigger a one-directional movement of electrons into solar cells, generating DC electricity.

 The Benefits of a High-Quality Solar Inverter

 While your solar PV inverter allows you to use the electricity your solar panels generate, it is also capable of many other essential tasks.
-A solar panel inverter can help maximize your energy production, monitor your system’s output, communicate with the utility grid, and detect faults that might otherwise cause damage or personal harm.
+A solar inverter can help maximize your energy production, monitor your system’s output, communicate with the utility grid, and detect faults that might otherwise cause damage or personal harm.

 Maximizing energy production